-While thousands of summer tourists scramble daily around Yellowstone National Park’s roads to view wildlife and geothermal wonders, few will ever dip a paddle into the largest freshwater lake above 7,000 feet in North America.
+While thousands of summer tourists scramble daily around Yellowstone National Park’s roads to view wildlife and geothermal wonders, few will ever dip a paddle into the largest freshwater lake above 7,000 feet in the best of North America.

 So for those seeking a unique experience, boat camping on Yellowstone Lake can be surreal.